 Grinder Nail Trimmers for Dogs

-Another increasingly popular way to trim your dog’s nails is grinder-style nail trimmers that use a sandpaper disc to gently grind away the excess.
+Another increasingly popular way to trim your dog’s nail grinder-style nail trimmers that use a sandpaper disc to gently grind away the excess.

 The main key to using grinding trimmers is to start slow, reward often, and only apply them for 3-4 seconds on each pass because the friction produces heat which can burn your dog quickly.

-Learning to trim your dog’s nail takes time.
+Learning to clip your own dog nails at home takes time.
 Here are 11 Dog Nail Trimming Tips to help you get started.

 Ask an Expert

 If you still have concerns or if your pet is showing other odd symptoms, bring it up at your next vet check-up.
-Dry skin and excessive shedding are signs of physical stress and can be a symptom of many conditions, like allergies.
+What grooming do dogs need if the pet has dry skin and excessive shedding?
+They may be signs of physical stress and can be a symptom of many conditions, like allergies.

 Practice Makes Perfect